 Bottom line: running the air handler fan when the AC isn’t on always pushes moisture back into your home.
 Your dehumidifier will work less efficiently than it ought to.

 Your air conditioner should be removing lots of humidity on its own.
 When it can’t do that and your dehumidifier is struggling against the problems outlined in Reasons 1, 2, and 3, you might never achieve the desired humidity level in your home.

 Regular AC maintenance includes cleaning both coils, cleaning the blower motor, and setting your fan to provide the proper CFM per ton.
 Addressing these issues can go a long way toward improving dehumidification!

 The solution?
 Install your whole-house dehumidifier the right way.

 We’ve written all about the best way to install a whole-house dehumidifier.

-Basically, you need to install a dedicated return for bringing air into the dehumidifier.
+You need to install a dedicated return for bringing air into the dehumidifier.
 Then you connect the supply side of the dehumidifier to your existing HVAC supply plenum.
 This installation method avoids all of the problems described above!

 Instead of forcing dry air through the air handler, you discharge it directly to your HVAC supply.
 This avoids the need to run the air handler fan.
-When you don't run the air handler fan, you don't increase static pressure on the dehumidifier.
-You also avoid the problem that always occurs when you run the fan after the AC turns off: moisture from the coil evaporating back into your air stream.
+When you don’t run the air handler fan, you don’t increase static pressure on the dehumidifier.
+You also avoid the problem that always occurs when you run the fan after the AC turns off: moisture from the coil evaporates back into your air stream.